 With older children, if you are not already using one – use a sleep clock like the Groclock!
 These clocks are fantastic and really help little ones to know when it is OK to get up out of bed and come to you.

-The Groclock shows a star and glows blue at night-time, then glows a brilliant yellow and shows a sunshine when it’s time to wake up.
-Simply set the Groclock at bedtime with your preferred wake-up time (nothing too unrealistic, while we’d all like a 9:30am lie-in, a 7-8am wake-up is more achievable!)
-Explain to your little ones that if they wake early, they must “wait for Ollie the Owl to wake up too”.
+Simply set the Groclock at bedtime with your preferred wake-up time – nothing too unrealistic, while we’d all like a 9.30am lie-in, a 7-8am wake-up is more achievable!
+Explain to your little one that if they wake early, they must “wait for Ollie the Owl to wake up too”.

 If they are wide-awake only half an hour before the clock is due to change into the sunshine, reading books in bed is fine!
-I encourage this for early risers as it gets them into a little routine of waking gently and waiting until the right get-up time.
-My two who are 4 and 5 years old, especially in lighter mornings, often wake at 6:45am and will ‘read’ until the sunshine appears on their sleep clock at 7am.
+I encourage this for early-wakers as it gets them into a little routine of waking gently and waiting until the right get-up time.